“God was here with me” — Port Arthur home hit by at least 50 bullets during drive by - Port Arthur News

 “God was here with me” — Port Arthur home hit by at least 50 bullets during drive by

-Brenda Jackson’s three grandchildren normally stay with her on the weekend.
-But Friday night, when her house was shot more than 50 times, it just so happened they weren’t able to make it.
+PORT ARTHUR — Brenda Jackson’s three grandchildren normally stay with her on the weekend.
+But Friday night, when her house in the 1040 block of 15th Street was shot more than 50 times, it just so happened they weren’t able to make it.

 Had the 1-year-old not come down with a fever, she would have been sleeping on a pillow that now has a bullet hole behind it.